How’s It Really? The World Of Digital Dressing Rooms

 Advertisement

 But when it comes to digital fitting rooms, the benefits are clear.
-For an industry plagued with overconsumption and mass production, digitizing this experience can allow retailers minimize the amount of returns they need to account for.
-This model is already being used by the beauty industry, with brands like MAC and stores like Sephora providing customers with online alternatives to try on everything from lipsticks to foundation colors before they place their orders.
+For an industry plagued with overconsumption and mass production, digitizing this experience can allow retailers to minimise the number of returns they need to account for.
+This model is already being used by the beauty industry, with brands like MAC and stores like Sephora providing customers with online alternatives to try on everything from lipsticks to foundation colours before they place their orders.

 “Digital clothing allows consumers to live out their fast fashion fantasies within an environment that is much more sustainable given the traditional industry's existence of overproduction and overconsumption,” said Replicant founder Regina Turbina in a press release.
 The industry contributes 8-10% of total greenhouse gas emissions, and produces more products than it needs to.
 According to the EPA, 17 million tons of textiles were produced in 2018, with 11 million going to landfills.
 Replicant hopes to have a hand in decreasing these figures.